Yuval Noah Harari

 Yuval Noah Harari (Note: יובל נח הררי /he/) (born 1976) is an Israeli medievalist, military historian, public intellectual, and popular science writer.
-He currently serves as professor in the Department of History at the Hebrew University of Jerusalem.
+He is a professor of history at the Hebrew University of Jerusalem.
 His first bestselling book, Sapiens: A Brief History of Humankind (2011) is based on his lectures to an undergraduate world history class.
 His other works include the bestsellers Homo Deus: A Brief History of Tomorrow (2016), 21 Lessons for the 21st Century (2018), and Nexus: A Brief History of Information Networks from the Stone Age to AI (2024).
 His published work examines themes of free will, consciousness, intelligence, happiness, suffering and the role of storytelling in human evolution.

 In Sapiens, Harari writes about a "cognitive revolution" that supposedly occurred roughly 70,000 years ago when Homo sapiens supplanted the rival Neanderthals and other species of the genus Homo, developed language skills and structured societies, and ascended as apex predators, aided by the First Agricultural Revolution and accelerated by the Scientific Revolution, which have allowed humans to approach near mastery over their environment.
 Furthermore, he examines the possible consequences of a futuristic biotechnological world in which intelligent biological organisms are surpassed by their own creations; he has said, "Homo sapiens as we know them will disappear in a century or so".
 Although Harari's books have received considerable commercial success since the publication of Sapiens, his work has been more negatively received in academic circles.

-In 2019, Yuval Noah Harari and his husband, Itzik Yahav, founded Sapienship, a social impact company that advocates for global responsibility.
-Their mission is to tell and retell the shared story of humanity in order to promote trust and cooperation between all people.
-The company focuses on research, content development, education, and the publication of position papers on global challenges in the fields of technology and the future world order.
-Sapienship has also launched an official educational Instagram page.